When to visit the vet?

 For dog owners of breeds that are more susceptible to gluten sensitivity, it is advisable to learn about the specific risks and the need for an appropriate diet.
 Close collaboration with a veterinarian can help develop the best nutritional strategies for the individual dog.

-Since genetic factors can play a role, the breeding of dogs suffering from gluten sensitivity should be carefully considered to minimize the spread of this disease in the populationIn veterinary medicine, the term population refers to a group of animals of a particular species living in a specific geographic area or environment..
+Since genetic factors may play a role, breeding dogs that suffer from gluten sensitivity should be carefully considered to minimize the spread of this condition in the population.
 Breeders should pay attention to the health and nutritional needs of their breeding animals to reduce the likelihood of passing on this sensitivity.

 Outlook on current research

-The use of diets specifically developed for gluten-sensitive dogs is also being investigated.
-Researchers are evaluating the nutrient composition of such diets and their effectiveness in alleviating the symptoms.
-The long-term effects of a gluten-free diet on the dog’s general health and well-being are also a component of these studies.
+The use of diets developed specifically for gluten-sensitive dogs is also being studied.
+Researchers are evaluating the nutrient composition of such diets and their effectiveness in relieving symptoms.
+The long-term effects of a gluten-free diet on the dog’s overall health and well-being are also part of these studies.

 Overall, current research efforts aim not only to improve the quality of life of affected dogs but also to gain insights into similar diseases in other species, including humans.
 In the long term, researchers hope that these studies will create the foundations for personalized nutrition plans and therapeutic approaches that are tailored to the individual needs of each affected dog.